-SEO analysis and assessment of current search traffic was undertaken to maximise online search engine traffic towards the
+SEO analysis and assessment of current search traffic was undertaken to maximise online search engine traffic towards the theatre's website.
 Temporary and recurring outdoor poster campaigns were developed for the venue to extend brand awareness to regional and incidental tourist market audiences.